jchristn/DatabaseWrapper/README.md

 ### MySQL

 - MySQL does not like to return updated rows.
 I thought about making the UPDATE clause require that you supply the ID field and the ID value so that I could retrieve it after the fact, but that approach is just too limiting.

+### MariaDB

+- Use the MySQL constructor.
+MySQL constraints remain.

 ### PostgreSQL